 Personnel are trained in the safe and appropriate performance of their assigned duties in accordance with requirements of work to be performed.
 For this project, there are no special training requirements other than what normally is required for work at the PGDP site.

 QAPP development uses a graded approach.
 A work control package will be generated prior to implementation of the project; the package will list any specific project-level training requirements.

-Project Specialized Training- Training Training Personnel Titles/ Location of Training Function Title or Description of Course Provider Date Receiving Training Organizational Affiliation Records/Certificates Project Tasks There has been no specialized training required for this program other than what normally is required for site work at PGDP.
-The contractor will evaluate specific tasks and personnel will be assigned training as necessary to TBD TBD TBD LATA Kentucky staff, subcontractors Training files are maintained by the LATA Kentucky training organization.
-A training database is used to manage and track training. perform those tasks.
+Project Specialized Training- Training Training Date Personnel/Groups Personnel Titles/ Location of Training Function Title or Description of Course Provider Receiving Training Organizational Affiliation Records/Certificates Project Tasks There has been no specialized training required for this program other than what normally is required for site work at PGDP.
+The contractor will evaluate specific tasks and personnel will be assigned training as necessary to perform those tasks.
 Training may address health and safety aspects of specific tasks as well as contractor-specific, site-specific, and task-specific requirements.
 Specialized training may address health and safety aspects of specific tasks as well as contractor-specific, site-specific, and task-specific requirements.
+TBD TBD TBD FPDP staff, subcontractors Training files are maintained by the FPDP training organization.
+A training database is used to manage and track training.